l7mp/learning-go/99-labs/02-webapps/README.md

    - use `runtime.Version()` to obtain the Go version as a string (make sure to browse the [documentation of the `runtime` package](https://pkg.go.dev/runtime), there are lots of useful functions in it);
    - don't forget to `import` the `runtime` package first;
    - store the string returned by `runtime.Version()` in a global variable named `version` (make sure you actually declare the variable before calling `main` with `var version string`);
-   - generate the HTTP response in `HelloHandler` as follows: `fmt.Fprintf(w, "Hello world from %s running Go version %s!", hostname, version)`
+   - generate the HTTP response in `HelloHandler` as follows: `fmt.Fprintf(w, "Hello world from %s running Go version %s!\n", hostname, version)`
    - run locally with `go run main.go` and test with `curl http://localhost:8080`.
 2. Rebuild and redeploy the container image
    - re-run `minikube image build ...`,